-- Sec.
-85. NRS 293C.369 is hereby amended to read as follows: - 293C.369 1.
+- 293C.369 1.
 When counting a vote in an election, if more choices than permitted by the instructions for a ballot are marked for any office or question, the vote for that office or question may not be counted. - 2.
 [Except as otherwise provided in subsection 1, in an election in which a paper ballot is used whereby a vote is cast by placing a cross in the designated square on the paper ballot, a cross in the designated square must be counted as a vote. - 3.
-Except as otherwise provided in subsection 1, in an election in which a mechanical voting system is used whereby a vote is cast by punching a card: - (a) A chip on the card must be counted as a vote if: - (1) The chip has at least one corner that is detached from the card; or - (2) The fibers of paper on at least one edge of the chip are broken in a way that permits unimpeded light to be seen through the card. - (b) A writing or other mark on the card, including, without limitation, a cross, check, tear or scratch, may not be counted as a vote.
+Except as otherwise provided in subsection 1, in an election in which a mechanical voting system is used whereby a vote is cast by punching a card: - 15 (a) A chip on the card must be counted as a vote if: - - (2) The fibers of paper on at least one edge of the chip are broken in a way that permits unimpeded light to be seen through the card. - (b) A writing or other mark on the card, including, without limitation, a cross, check, tear or scratch, may not be counted as a vote.
 The remaining votes on such a card must be counted unless the ballot is otherwise disqualified. - 4.]
 Except as otherwise provided in subsection 1, in an election in which a mechanical voting system is used whereby a vote is cast by darkening a designated space on the ballot: - (a) A vote must be counted if the designated space is darkened or there is a writing in the designated space, including, without limitation, a cross or check; and - (b) Except as otherwise provided in paragraph (a), a writing or other mark on the ballot, including, without limitation, a cross, check, tear or scratch may not be counted as a vote. - [5.]
-3. The Secretary of State: - (a) May adopt regulations establishing additional uniform, statewide standards, not inconsistent with this section, for counting a vote cast by a method of voting described in subsection 2; [, 3 or 4:] and - (b) Shall adopt regulations establishing uniform, statewide standards for counting a vote cast by each method of voting used in this State that is not described in subsection 2, [3 or 4,] including, without limitation, a vote cast on a mechanical recording device which directly records the votes electronically.
+3. The Secretary of State: - (a) May adopt regulations establishing additional uniform, statewide standards, not inconsistent with this section, for counting a vote cast by a method of voting described in subsection 2; [, 3 or 4;] and - (b) Shall adopt regulations establishing uniform, statewide standards for counting a vote cast by each method of voting used in this State that is not described in subsection 2, [3 or 4,] including, without limitation, a vote cast on a mechanical recording device which directly records the votes electronically.